napolitanod/Danger-Zone/README.md

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/crumbling%20ceiling%20gif.gif" height="400">

-> A zone is triggered by the start of a new combat turn, and the resulting danger causes the screen to shake and shed rubble.
+> Here, a scene's zone is triggered at the start of the combat turn, causing the screen to shake and rubble to fall.

 ## What's in the module
+* The ability to create dangers for use within zones.
-* Add zones to a scene within which effects generate and tokens are affected.
+* The ability to add zones to a scene and then associate them to a region, a danger and a trigger condition.
-* Activate and trigger zones with on-screen buttons.
+* The ability to activate and trigger zones through game events or with on-screen buttons.
-* Associate zone triggers to game events, such as combat turn change or token movement.
-* Sequence various effects and zone triggers to perfect the overall effect experience.
+* The ability to sequence zone triggers so that one zone event can trigger another.
-* Target tokens within zone effects in order to do things like add active effects, update token data, or add items.
+* The ability to target tokens as part of a zone trigger so that the danger's effects interact with the targeted tokens, doing things like adding active effects, moving tokens, or add items to the token.
-* Target within a zone's width, height and depth dimensions, for square and hex grids.
-* Easy to use forms for configuring dangers and zones.
+* An API for accessing Danger Zone exposed functionality.

-* Functionality can be expanded through other Foundry modules - see the Module Integration section below.
+Fnctionality can be expanded through other Foundry modules - see the Module Integration section below.
-* Accessible API for accessing Danger Zone functionality from another module or macro.

 ## What's not in the module
 * **!!!Does not include any video, image or audio components.!!!**